 Ever created a new offering and then been too tired to launch it properly?
-Kelly Exeter learned something from running hill repeats that might be useful to you.
+Kelly Exeter learned something from running hill repeats that might be useful to prevent a failed product launch!

 I’m training for a marathon so, once a week, I do a session of hill repeats.
 The hill I do my repeats on has three distinct sections and looks like this:

 Section 1 is a gentle decline.
 Section 2 is the hill proper.
 Then things level out a bit in Section 3, but you’re still going up.

 "Instead of being completely exhausted and spent at launch time, imagine if you had the energy to take advantage of opportunities to tell people about your thing?"

 When I first started running this hill I approached it this way:

 - Went hell-for-leather in Section 2 where the incline was steepest.

 - Then, when I reached the top of Section 2 (the point where things levelled out slightly), I’d be so stuffed all I could do was unattractively grovel my way through to the end of Section 3.